Grounds for a Los Angeles Wrongful Termination Case

 Most forms of employment are at-will, which means there is no formal contract of employment created between employers and employees.
 Either party can terminate the working relationship at any time, with or without specific cause for doing so.
 However, under certain circumstances, an employer’s termination of someone’s employment is in violation of one or more worker protection laws established at the state or federal level.
 In this case, that employee would have grounds to sue over their wrongful dismissal.

 In order to effectively enforce your right to be free from discrimination in the workplace, you need to know what kinds of scenarios qualify as unlawful in this context.
 Our employment lawyers have experience with these types of lawsuits and could help you understand the common grounds for a Los Angeles wrongful termination case.
+If you suspect your termination was motivated by discrimination, retaliation, or another prohibited reason, contact our wrongful termination lawyer as soon as possible.

 Discrimination Against a Protected Class